michaelockenden/algorand-flask/blog/blogpost.md

         return None
 ```

-You can now test out creating an asset, but you won't see any feedback.
+You can now test out creating an asset, but you won't see any feedback just yet.
 Next we will display all the created assets under the Asset page.

 ## Displaying Created Assets